MelissaTanksley/MelissaTanksley/README.md

 ### Hi there 👋 I'm Melissa!
 I am a Full Stack Web Developer | UX Designer.
 I am passionate about Front End development and User Experience Research.
-My goal is to improve the computerized charting systems in hospitals and create video games with my autstic son.
+My goal is to improve the computerized charting systems in hospitals and create video games with my autistic son.

 - 🔭 I’m currently working on ...